ecmwf-lab/ecml-tools/docs/building/introduction.rst

    The `source` is a software component that given a list of dates and variables will return the corresponding fields.
-A example of source is ECMWF's MARS archive, a collection of GRIB or NetCDF files, a database, etc. See :ref:`dataset-sources` for more information.
+A example of source is ECMWF's MARS archive, a collection of GRIB or NetCDF files, a database, etc. See :ref:`sources` for more information.

 filter
    A `filter` is a software component that takes as input the output of a source or the output of another filter can modify the fields and/or their metadata.
-For example, typical filters are interpolations, renaming of variables, etc. See :ref:`dataset-filters` for more information.
+For example, typical filters are interpolations, renaming of variables, etc. See :ref:`filters` for more information.

 ************
  Operations